mcbianconi/mcbianconi.com/content/projects/mcbianconi.com.en.md

 Maybe I could spent time doing this on a social network, but I like the experience of maintaining an environment managed by me.

 A bit controversial to use [hugo](https://gohugo.io/) to do this, being a Python programmer?
-Maybe, but the truth is I liked the way things work there and it challenges me to step out of my comfort zone and use some golang.
+Maybe, but the truth is I liked the way things work there and it challenges me to step out of my comfort zone and learn something about golang.
 The theme I chose to start with is [blowfish](https://blowfish.page/).

 The project deploy is on CloudFlare and I manifest it in my infrastructure project: {{< article link="/en/projects/iac/" >}}